Chapter3 Basic Data Wrangling with Tidyverse

 ## <dttm> <chr> <chr> <int> <dbl>

-To check the data format of the variables stored in the data.frame, it can be used the command str():
+To check the data format of the variables stored in the data.frame, you can use the command str().

 str(tweets)